georgeHalios/MSc_PostgreSQL_imdb/README.md

-**file named full_script includes every piece of code of the project.
+**file named full_script includes every piece of code used for the project.
-Other sql scripts are just a breakdown of the full one.
+Other sql scripts are just breakdowns of the full one.